IntuitiveHarmony/tone-sequencer/README.md

 In the root dir:
 `npm i @reduxjs/toolkit react-redux`

+### Set up the store
+>This stores the state of the entire app
-In the src directory add a app called app
+In the src directory add a folder called app
 In the app directory create a file called store.js
->This stores the state of the entire app

 Inside store.js
+1. Add
 ```javaScript
 import { configureStore } from "@reduxjs/toolkit";